syseleven/rebootmgr/README.md

 ## Reference

-For a deep-dive into rebootmgr usage scenarios, have a lokok at our [reference guide](docs/reference.md)
+For a deep-dive into rebootmgr usage scenarios, have a look at our [reference guide](docs/reference.md)

 ## Testing